 The primary objective of ERP is to gradually expose patients to their obsessions within a safe and controlled environment.
 This gradual exposure allows patients to develop the skills and resilience necessary to cope with their obsessions.
 As patients demonstrate their ability to handle the obsessions, the therapy can become more intensive and challenging, tailoring the treatment to their specific needs and progress.

-1. High effectiveness: ERP therapy is widely recognized as one of the most effective treatments for OCD.
+1. High effectiveness: ERP therapy is widely recognised as one of the most effective treatments for OCD.

 2. Gradual exposure: It allows individuals to face their fears gradually, providing a safe and controlled environment for exposure.

-3. Skill development: ERP helps individuals develop coping skills and resilience to manage obsessions and resist compulsive behaviors.
+3. Skill development: ERP helps individuals develop coping skills and resilience to manage obsessions and resist compulsive behaviours.

 4. Customization: The intensity of ERP can be adjusted to suit individual needs, making it adaptable to different treatment settings.